Help | News | Credits | Search | Guestbook | Forum | Shop | Welcome

 Is anyone able to identify the weapon held by the lady in the centre of the front row? (.22 or .303??).

 The small-bore rifle and pistol range behind the clubhouse in Alma Road was, we understand, built in 1936 on the site of the first bowling green.
-This range was extensively re-furbished in 1974.
+Such ranges had to conform to strict Army regulations and were subject to regular inspection.

 Date?: WW Rifle Club with trophies 1940-45: Westwood Works Rifle Club 1940s?: The Ladies Rifle Club 1945: Medals won by F.Costin 1955: Rifle Shooting Section 1963: The Winners 1965: The Rifle Club